 - Give from the heart, not from obligation.

 - Give (overly) appropriate gifts, rather than risk offending someone.
-This includes not giving alcohol, and probably not food…Certainly nothing political or religious.
+This includes not giving alcohol and probably not food….
+And certainly nothing political or religious.

 - DON’T give a gift to curry favor. (see first bullet)

 - The thoughtfulness of the item is more important that the item itself.
 Better to give a thoughtfully chosen token than an extravagant-but-generic item.

 For these reasons, and just because they’re generally wonderful, we love giving BOOKS!
 Sure, they may not be the most original of items, but chosen well, they can express a lot of thought and care, be incredibly valuable to the recipient far beyond the investment from the giver, form the basis of interesting conversations to come, and are easy to purchase (and to stash in your desk for that last minute gift for the colleague you accidentally left off your list!).

 Here are some of our favorite workplace books this year: